ouspg/CryptoCourse/Week1Exercises/README.md

 Theory of the exercises are based mainly on the book [Serious Cryptography](https://nostarch.com/seriouscrypto)

-Pages 1-38 are relevant for this exercise and might good to read beforehand.
+Pages *1-38* are relevant for this exercise and might good to read beforehand.

 ## Environment

-You should have access into Linux environment to be able to complete task 2.
+You should have access into Linux environment to be able to complete task 3.
 Course virtual machine is suitable.

 ## Grading

+You are eligible for following points from the exercise.
+Previous task(s) should be completed before going further.

 Task #|Grade|Description|
 -----|:---:|-----------|
 Task 1 | 2 | Fooling a perfect cipher
+Task 2 | 3 | Vigenere cipher
-Task 2 | 3-4 | Generating randomness and testing randomness
+Task 3 | 4-5 | Generating randomness and testing randomness
-Task 3 | 5 | Vigenere cipher

 ## Task 1: Fooling a perfect cipher